vanilla/docs/content/help/cloud/leaving.md

 We only provide custom themes or plugins that you created yourself, or that we created from scratch on your behalf under contract.
 If you customized one of our _propritary_ cloud themes via your Dashboard, we cannot assist with transitioning that theme.

 We provide complete database backups and uploaded files.
 There is no charge for this, with the reasonable caveats explained below.
+However, your billing must be up to date without exception.

 ### Database